 It is true that ice outside may not be safe as it might originate from contaminated water.
 However, a lot of restaurants in Vietnam use special ice made by reliable suppliers rather than self-produced ice.
 This type of ice has a hole through the middle and is perfectly safe.

-In the end it’s you and your attitude that determine how your trip turns out.
+In the end, it’s you and your attitude that determines how your trip turns out.
 The most important thing to understand about traveling is that yes, you may get scammed sometimes and you may get frustrated.
 But that’s part of traveling which would unintentionally become a memory that you can look back and laugh at.
-Don’t let anything put you off your dream trip and travel where you want to be.
+Don’t let anything put you off your dream trip and travel where you want to go.